Authority: Executive Vice Chancellor and Provost

 2. Areas of Faculty Responsibility

-The department recognizes the importance of a mix of activities leading to creative scholarship and supports the NCSU REG05.20.19 – Realms of Faculty Responsibility.
-The areas of responsibility for an individual faculty member will be described in their Statement of Faculty Responsibility.
+The department recognizes the importance of a mix of activities leading to creative scholarship and supports the NCSU REG05.20.27 – Statements of Faculty Responsibilities.
+The areas of responsibility for an individual faculty member will be described in their Statement of Faculty Responsibilities.

 Receipt of awards and honors provides a basis for quantifying recognition.
 Other examples are invitations to participate in symposia, to hold editorships, serve on national, regional and state review panels and policy panels.
 Nomination and election to positions of leadership in professional societies also indicate recognition.